To Invest in Brazil means Relying on Stable Growth and Sustainability, as well as Low Maintenance and Follow up Costs

 Solid domestic market:

-• low vulnerability to international economic crisis scenarios
+- low vulnerability to international economic crisis scenarios due to overall self-sufficiently (“Autarkie”)

 Abundance of natural assets:

-• the principal agricultural products include corn, sugar cane, cassava, soybean, oranges, coffee, cotton, tobacco and cocoa
+- the principal agricultural products include corn, sugar cane, soybean, oranges, coffee, cotton, tobacco and cocoa

-• world’s leading producer of tin, iron ore and phosphate
+- world’s leading producer of tin, iron ore and phosphates

 “Brazil has the most valuable environmental assets in the world, and could become the global leader in green finance.
 This includes infrastructure and agribusiness, where the funding gap is huge and long term investment opportunities are unique.”